 When and why to use this tag

 In hybrid tracking setups, the primary identifier for attribution is the Daisycon Click ID (DCI).
-However, in cases where the DCI is not available in the backend, the Synergy Tag ensures that the transaction can still be linked to the correct affiliate click by providing a unique transaction reference.
+However, if the DCI is not available in the backend (for example due to cookie restrictions or privacy settings), the Synergy Tag ensures that the conversion can still be correctly attributed with a pixel and a unique transaction reference.

 - The